CAPS FAQs

 Depending on what comes up in a session, your counselor can help you:

-• share new coping skills and strategies
+• learn coping skills and tools

 CAPS therapists are all licensed and participate in continuing education on a variety of topics like ethics, cultural diversity, and new treatment methods.
 Each counselor has their own specialty areas to meet a variety of student needs.